 This document describes the steps needed to generate the L1 data product Surface water microbe cell count - the count of bacterial cells per liter of surface water in streams, rivers, and lakes - and associated field and external lab metadata.
-This document also provides details relevant to the publication of the data products via the NEON data portal, with additional detail available in the file, NEON Data Variables for Surface water microbe cell count (NEON.DP1.20138) (AD[05]), provided in the download package for this data product.
+This document also provides details relevant to the publication of the data products via the NEON data portal, with additional detail available in the file, NEON Data Variables for Surface Water Microbe Cell Count (DP1.20138.001) (AD[05]), provided in the download package for this data product.